evancz/guide.elm-lang.org/core_language.md

 ## Records

-A record is a set of key-value pairs, similar to objects in JavaScript or Python.
+A record is a fixed set of key-value pairs, similar to objects in JavaScript or Python.
 You will find that they are extremely common and useful in Elm!
 Let's see some basic examples.

 ```elm
 > point = { x = 3, y = 4 }